About this Article

 Debunking the Myths

 So how large can a WooCommerce site truly become?
 According to WordPress, there are documented ecommerce stores that have more than 100,000 products that are processing thousands of transactions a minute without any problems.
-Those who want to build a complex store with expected high traffic volume simply have to know what to do as the ecommerce site begins to take on hundreds or thousands of visitors daily.
+Those who want to build a complex store with expected high traffic volume simply have to know what to do as an ecommerce site begins to take on hundreds of visitors daily.

 Get the Right Pieces in Place